taeruh/pauli_tracker/pauli_tracker/xdocs/lib.md

 // tracked on measurement outcomes of the qubits 3,4 and 0, i.e.
 let map = [
-    // describe the relation between frames and qubits 4, // frame (0) depends on the measurement on qubit W 5, // frame (1) on 5
+    // describe the relation between frames and qubits 4, // frame (0) depends on the measurement on qubit 4 5, // frame (1) on 5
     0, // frame (2) on 0
 ];